Natsumi Hirajima

 Natsumi Hirajima (平嶋 夏海, Hirajima Natsumi), is a Japanese tarento and actress.
-She is a former member of the Japanese idol girl group AKB48.
+She is a former first generation member of the idol girl group AKB48.
 She was born in Tokyo.
 She is represented by One Eight Promotion.

+Personal life

+On July 23, 2026, Hirajima announced via an open letter posted on her official social media account that she had registered her marriage to her non-celebrity partner.